sandpiper-framework/sandpiper/test/api/README.md

 }
 ```

-This is the primary server's owner.
+This is the primary server's owner company.
 It currently has just one user (which is also the one you logged in under).

 It's interesting to note that the company `id` is a globally unique identifier (because they can be shared across servers), but the user `id` is simply a sequential number (because they are local to this server).

-A good example of a shared company is "eCat Co" (which we created as the owner of our secondary server above).
+A good example of a shared company is "eCatCompany" (which we created as the owner of our secondary server above).
 When a primary company agrees to share its product data, it adds a "secondary" company to its list of companies it does business with.

 Let's do that now by selecting the `Add Copmany (eCat)` request and pressing `Send`.
 Then, let's add a user for our eCat company (`Add User (eCat)` under the User Resource).
 If you now go back and send the List Companies request again, you should see this second one added to the list: